golemfactory/clay/scripts/task_api_tests/task-api-readme.md

 #### golem.max_price_per_hour

-Max price to pay for the computation per hour, always passed as sting ( in "").
+Max price to pay for the computation per hour, always passed as string ( in "").
 The golem token has 18 digits, so for 1 GNT add 18 zero's.

 #### golem.max_subtasks